Connected Water Heaters

 Frequently asked questions

 When your everyday appliances become income-earning assets, your building is worth more.
-PGE’s program is an easy way to increase your net operating income, raising the overall market value of your property.
+Our program is an easy way to increase your net operating income, raising the overall market value of your property.

-3. Will my tenants run out of hot water?
+4. Will my residents run out of hot water?

-Because we monitor connected water heaters closely, your tenants shouldn’t see any disruption in their service or availability of hot water.
+Because we monitor connected water heaters closely, your residents shouldn’t see any disruption in their service or availability of hot water.

-4. How do my tenants benefit from the program?
+5. How do my residents benefit from the program?

-To thank your tenants for being part of this program, we will offer them rewards, like Chinook Book coupons that can be downloaded onto their smartphones.
-Your tenants will also enjoy knowing their home is a smart, connected home.
+To thank your residents for being part of this program, we will offer them rewards, like Chinook Book coupons worth thousands of dollars that can be downloaded onto their smartphones.
+Your residents will also enjoy knowing their home is a smart, connected home.